jnerurkar/ChargeZoneApr2023/README.md

 This was my first time using computer vision to extract information, and my first major Python-based project.
 Insights from this exercise will be published in a blog post soon, so stay tuned!

-ChargeZoneApr2023 © 2023 by Janvi Nerurkar is licensed under CC BY-NC-SA 4.0
+ChargeZoneApr2023 © 2023 by Janvi Nerurkar is licensed under Attribution-NonCommercial-ShareAlike 4.0 International